 - Some slow learners have a problem with speech.

-Ways Teachers Can Help Slow Learners to Perform Well
+How Teachers, Parents and Other Adults Can Help Slow Learners to Perform Well Academically

 Teaching is a demanding profession.
 It requires patience coupled with creativeness.
-If and when a teacher identifies a child performing below average, then the teacher should try to find ways of guiding and helping the child to perform well.
-The following are some tips teachers can use to help slow learners do better in the performance of assignments, tasks and examinations.
+If and when a teacher identifies a child performing below average, he should devise ways of assisting the learner to perform at the expected level.